Fred Trump

-Frederick Christ Trump Sr. (October 11, 1905 – June 25, 1999) was an American real estate developer and businessman.
-A member of the Trump family, he was the father of Donald Trump, the 45th president of the United States.
+Frederick Christ Trump Sr. (October 11, 1905 – June 25, 1999) was an American real-estate developer and businessman.
+He was the father of Donald Trump, the 45th and 47th president of the United States, along with four other children.

-In partnership with his mother, Elizabeth Christ Trump, Fred began a career in home construction and sales.
-Their real estate development company was incorporated as E. Trump & Son in 1927 (later called the Fred Trump Organization).
-It grew to build and manage single-family houses in Queens, barracks and garden apartments for U.S. Navy personnel near major shipyards along the East Coast, and more than 27,000 apartments in New York City.

-Trump was investigated by a U.S. Senate committee for profiteering in 1954, and again by the State of New York in 1966.
-Donald became the president of his father's real estate business in 1971, and they were sued by the U.S. Justice Department's Civil Rights Division for violating the Fair Housing Act in 1973; in the case settlement, the Trumps were ordered to take several measures to curb racial discrimination.
+Born in the Bronx in New York City to German immigrant parents, Trump began working in home construction and sales in the 1920s before heading the real-estate business started by his parents (later known as the Trump Organization).
+His company rose to success, building and managing single-family houses in Queens, apartments for war workers on the East Coast during World War II, and more than 27,000 apartments in New York overall.
+Trump was investigated for profiteering by a U.S. Senate committee in 1954 and again by New York State in 1966.
+Donald Trump became the president of his father's real-estate business in 1971.
+Two years later, they were sued by the U.S. Justice Department's Civil Rights Division for racial discrimination against black people.

-For decades following World War II, Trump concealed his German ancestry (instead claiming Swedish heritage) to avoid associations with Nazism in light of the Holocaust.
-He also supported Jewish causes.
-During Donald Trump's 2016 presidential campaign, reports of Fred Trump's arrest at a 1927 Ku Klux Klan parade resurfaced, although there is no direct evidence that he supported the organization.
-As president, Donald repeatedly and falsely claimed that his father was born in Germany.

-In 2018, an exposé by The New York Times revealed that Trump and his wife, Mary Anne MacLeod Trump, provided over $1 billion (in 2018 currency) to their progeny overall, while effectively evading over $500 million in gift taxes.
-Trump illicitly contributed several million dollars to Donald between 1987 and 1991, and shortly before his death (while suffering from Alzheimer's disease), transferred the bulk of his apartment buildings to his surviving children; several years later, they sold these for over 16 times their previously declared worth.
+According to The New York Times, Fred and his wife, Mary, provided over $1 billion (in 2018 dollar value) to their children, avoiding over $500 million in gift taxes.
+In 1992, Fred and Donald set up a subsidiary which was used to funnel Fred's fortune to his progeny.
+Shortly before his death, Fred transferred the ownership of most of his buildings to his surviving children, who several years later sold them for over 16 times their previously declared worth.

+In 1927, Trump was arrested at a Ku Klux Klan demonstration, but there is no conclusive evidence that he supported the organization.
+From World War II onward, to avoid associations with Nazism, Trump denied his German ancestry and also supported Jewish causes.

 Early life and career

-Trump's father, the German American Frederick Trump (also known as Friedrich) amassed considerable wealth during the Klondike Gold Rush by running a restaurant for the miners.
-Friedrich returned to Kallstadt in 1901, and by the next year, met and married Elizabeth Christ.
+Trump's father, the German-born Frederick Trump (originally Friedrich), amassed considerable wealth during the Klondike Gold Rush by running a restaurant and brothel for miners.
+Friedrich returned to Kallstadt in 1901, and, by the next year, met and married Elizabeth Christ.
 They moved to New York City, where their first child, Elizabeth, was born in 1904.
 Later that year, the family returned to Kallstadt.
 Fred was conceived in Bavaria, where his parents wished to re-establish residency, but Friedrich was banished for dodging the draft.
 The family returned to New York on July 1, 1905, and moved to the Bronx, where Frederick Christ Trump was born on October 11.
-Fred Trump's younger brother, John G. Trump, was born in 1907.
-All three children were raised speaking German.
+Fred's younger brother, John G. Trump, was born in 1907.
+All three children were raised speaking German at home.
 In September 1908, the family moved to Woodhaven, Queens.